-From January 17 to 27, the 43rd Monte-Carlo International Circus Festival will take place in the Principality.
-This is one of the most exciting annual events in Monaco.
-Rich programme, breathtaking performances, big names… For 43 years, the festival has drawn the attention of the international circus community.
+After skipping the years 2021 and 2022, the public will finally rediscover all the magic of the circus on the occasion of two major anniversaries between January 20 and 29, 2023.
+The Monte-Carlo International Circus Festival will celebrate its 45th edition and at the same time the 10th edition of New Generation, an international competition for young circus artists.
+The Monte-Carlo International Circus Festival is one of the most exciting annual events in Monaco.
+Rich programme, breathtaking performances, big names… For 45 years, the festival has drawn the attention of the international circus community.
 During this period, different generations of famous circus dynasties took part in the event.

 Though, the festival couldn’t immediately conquer the hearts of viewers and artists.

 History of the 1st Monte-Carlo International Circus Festival

 We are back in 1974.
 For the Monegasques it was a special year since Prince Rainier celebrated the 25th anniversary of his reign.
 The ruler of Monaco was already known for his love for the circus.
 By the way, this passion has been transmitted today to his children and grandchildren, who make sure that every year the programme includes performances by prominent artists.